-I conceive of psychotherapy as a safe place where one can just be, where one may express, explore, question, struggle, look into and listen to oneself, where one may be silent, or where one may be utterly lost, confused, or divided, seeking emotional stability.
+I conceive of psychotherapy as a safe place where one can just be, where one may express, explore, question, struggle, learn about oneself, look into and listen to oneself, where one may be silent, or where one may feel lost, confused, or divided.

 Every person has problems and issues with which to grapple.
 Sometimes it is a depressed or anxious mood, a job or relationship problem, a tormenting or obsessive thought, trouble with food or drink, the diagnosis of a medical illness, divorce, loss, a vague feeling that something is not quite right, or a lack of interest or motivation.
 At other times, a person struggles for meaning in life, feels a sense of disconnection from oneself or from others, feeling lost, stuck in self-defeating behavior(s), and/or desiring more from life, while still others feel an existential angst, missing a personal spirit, a sense of animation, a lack of intimacy, and a vulnerability that leaves them